vincentsels/ecorendum/INFO.md

 The context for this demowebsite is Flanders, Belgium, and the ecological targets are:

-- The reduction of CO2-emissions imposed by a judge in a case called the '[Klimaatzaak](https://www.klimaatzaak.eu)' (climate case);
+- The CO2-equivalent emission reduction imposed by a judge in a case called the '[Klimaatzaak](https://www.klimaatzaak.eu)' (climate case);
-- The emission reduction goals imposed to Belgium as a European Union member state in the '[Effort Sharing Regulation](https://ec.europa.eu/commission/presscorner/detail/en/qanda_21_3543)' framework;
+- The CO2-equivalent emission reduction imposed to Belgium as a European Union member state in the '[Effort Sharing Regulation](https://ec.europa.eu/commission/presscorner/detail/en/qanda_21_3543)' framework;
 - [Energy efficiency](https://energy.ec.europa.eu/topics/energy-efficiency/energy-efficiency-targets-directive-and-rules/energy-efficiency-directive_en) (a reduction of used energy) and the percentage of [renewable energy](https://energy.ec.europa.eu/topics/renewable-energy/renewable-energy-directive-targets-and-rules/renewable-energy-directive_en) in the energy production mix, two other targets imposed to all EU member states through European directives.

 Additionally, the total cost of these measures is displayed, taking into account the cost or profit of [emission trading](https://climate.ec.europa.eu/eu-action/eu-emissions-trading-system-eu-ets_en), a practice where countries can either sell emission rights in case they emit less than expected, or buy the rights to emit more than expected from other states, on a public market.